 Are you guys visiting London on a small budget we have some great news, travelers!
 There are some cheap or free things you can do in London!

 As one of the world’s most visited cities, London is a melting pot of history, culture and business unmatched by any other.
 Situated on the banks of the river Thames, London’s allure lies in its provocative atmosphere, cultural diversity and historical significance.
 Most people who live in London will either tell you that they love it or hate it, there’s no in-between.

-London’s expansive and bustling streets are some of the most densely populated in Europe, and the city has evolved to become one of the most multicultural in the world today.
-Home to world-class museums, theaters, attractions, nightlife and cuisine, it’s literally impossible to run out of things to do here!
+London’s expansive and bustling streets are some of the most densely populated in Europe.
+The city has evolved to become one of the most multicultural in the world today.
+Home to world-class museums, theaters, attractions, nightlife and cuisine, it’s literally impossible to run out of things to do in London!

 However, London isn’t a city for everybody and the cost of living and overpopulation can prove too stressful for some.
 But, for those who can stick it, it’s one of the most fascinating and enticing cities in the world.

-If you’re stuck for budget accommodations, then check out this list of the best hostels in London for travelers on a budget.
+If you’re stuck for budget accommodations, then check out this list of the best hostels in London.
 You should also have a look at these other helpful articles about London –